brooksrog8/blog/src/posts/post1.md

 ![image-71](https://raw.githubusercontent.com/brooksrog8/blog/master/pics/image-71.png
 )
-Here is the base address circled in blue, you can also find it by double clicking on address result since we want the value of `esi`
+Here is the base address circled in blue.
+As seen from the last photo the base address is moved from `esi+58` into `ecx` then being compared

 ![image-72](https://raw.githubusercontent.com/brooksrog8/blog/master/pics/image-72.png
 )